-A.2.1.
-Strategy: Output: Number of dispositions disseminated Efficiency: Average number of dispositions disseminated

-PROGRAM 6: STATE LIBRARY

-Objective A-1: To provide current legal research and reference services for the legal community and the public in a complete and timely manner.

-Outcome: Percent increase in new titles added Outcome: Percent increase in government documents processed
+Output: Number of interlocutory appeals granted Output: Number of mandates issued by Clerk Output: Number of dispositions disseminated Efficiency: Average number of dispositions disseminated PROGRAM 6: STATE LIBRARY Goal A: To operate a fair and effective system of justice.
+Objective A-I: To provide current legal research and reference services for the Supreme Court and other state courts, state officials, and the general public in a complete and timely manner.
+Outcome: Percent change in new titles added Outcome: Percent change in government documents processed A.1.1.
+Strategy:

-A.1.1.
-Strategy: Output: Number of materials circulated Output: Number of bound volumes processed Output: Number of new titles added to collection Output: Number of government documents processed Output: Number of books in inventory Efficiency: Average response time for reference questions

-PROGRAM 7: COURT OF APPEALS
+Output: Number of patrons served Output: Number of bound volumes processedOutput: Number of new titles added to collectionOutput: Number of government documents processedEfficiency: Average response time for reference questions PROGRAM 7: COURT OF APPEALS Goal A: To operate a fair and effective system of justice.
 Objective A-1: To dispose of cases and motions in a timely manner.

-Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs
+Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs A.1.1.
+Strategy:

-Output: Number of case decisions issued for the Court of Appeals Output: Number of motion decisions issued for the Court of Appeals Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions

-PROGRAM 8: BOARD OF BAR ADMISSIONS

-Goal A: To create an efficient government.
+Output: Number of case decisions issued for the Court of Appeals Output: Number of motion decisions issued for the Court of Appeals Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions PROGRAM 8: BOARD OF BAR ADMISSIONS Goal A: To create an efficient government.

 Objective A-1: Ensure applicants comply with the rules governing admissions for the MS Bar and administer and evaluate the Bar Examination semi-annually.

-Outcome: Percent of applications investigated Outcome: Bar exam passage rate (percentage)
+Outcome: Percent of applications investigated Outcome: Bar exam passage rate (percentage) A.1.1.
+Strategy:

-Output: Number of bar exam applicantsOutput: Number of law student applicantsOutput: Character/Fitness hearings heldOutput: Character and Fitness Committee - informal conferences heldOutput: Appeals hearings heldOutput: Number of Admissions on Motion applicantsOutput: Number of weeks to complete investigationEfficiency: Cost per out-of-state character investigations for law studentsEfficiency: Cost per out-of-state character investigations for attorneysEfficiency: Minimum court reporter costs for hearingsEfficiency: Committee member cost for one-day hearings

-PROGRAM 9: COMMISSION OF CONTINUING LEGAL EDUCATION (CLE)

-Goal A: To create an efficient government.
+Output: Number of bar exam applicants Output: Number of law student applicants Output: Character/Fitness hearings held Output: Character and Fitness Committee - informal conferences held Output: Appeals hearings held Output: Number of Admissions on Motion applicants Output: Number of weeks to complete investigation Efficiency: Cost per out-of-state character investigations for law students Efficiency: Cost per out-of-state character investigations for attorneys Efficiency: Minimum court reporter costs for hearings Efficiency: Committee member cost for one-day hearings PROGRAM 9: COMMISSION OF CONTINUING LEGAL EDUCATION (CLE) Goal A: To create an efficient government.

 Objective A-1: Ensure each member of the Bar complies with the rules and regulations established by the Commission and meets the mandatory CLE requirements in a timely and efficient manner.

-Outcome: Percentage of delinquent attorneys Outcome: Percentage of program requests answered Outcome: Percentage of CLE seminars entered
+Outcome: Percentage of delinquent attorneys Outcome: Percentage of program requests answered Outcome: Percentage of CLE seminars entered A.1.1.
+Strategy:

-A.1.1.
-Strategy: Output: Number of Bar members reported Output: Number of program requests received Output: Number of CLE seminars requested Output: Number of months to compile reports Efficiency: Average amount of fees collected yearly per attorney Efficiency: Average amount of fees collected yearly per sponsor
+Output: Number of Bar members reported Output: Number of program requests received Output: Number of CLE seminars requested Output: Number of months to compile reports Efficiency: Average amount of fees collected yearly per attorney Efficiency: Average amount of fees collected yearly per sponsor